simonmysun/HappyBirthdayToJinGe/README.markdown

 Just click [here](http://simonmysun.github.io/HappyBirthdayToJinGe/index.html) to view.

 ### to one who want's to use this
-Just fork this repo and make small changes in `_config.yml`.
-It may be the only file you need to change.
+Just place the code anywhere you want and make some small changes in `index.html`.
+It must be the only file you need to change.

 ### to one who are willing to contribute
 Fork this repo and modify the code.
 I know that the code is ugly.
 Please forgive me..

-## What's in `_config.yml`
-View it yourself.
-You will match them.

 ## Copyright
 * Rearrange & remade by MY Sun